adshares/adshares-docs/adserver/api/impressions.rst

     :<json object context: the :ref:`impression's context<api-impression-context>`
     :<json array placements: a list of :ref:`placement requests<api-placement-request>` with mandatory ``placementId`` attributes

     :>json Creative[] data: :ref:`creative list<api-creative-object>`.
-Creative and placement can be matched by the request ID
+Creative and placement can be matched by the request ID.
+If response does not contain entry for request ID, Ad Server does not have suitable creative.

     **Example request**: